AlirezaAghaee1996/Node-basic-files/README.md

 #### execute()
 - **Description:**
   Executes the aggregation pipeline using Mongoose and returns an object containing a success flag, total count, and result data.
+Supports aggregation cursor for large datasets.
 - **Usage Example:**
   ```javascript
   const features = new ApiFeatures(Product, req.query);